The plan was to begin performances in late spring 2021…

 [But 2020 being 2020 and COVID being COVID, plans are for … well, if not suckers, then for the overly optimistic.
 That said, the plan was to lay low for this year, and hit the ground running in 2021.
 But opportunities can and do present themselves.
 The Elite Theatre Company (Oxnard, California) was running low on digital fare to offer its audiences, so for Halloween, Bill Walthall adapted Macbeth as a digital offering, “Minds Full of Scorpions.”

-For information on the upcoming Sonnet Project 2021, click here.
+For information on the current Sonnet Project 2021, click here.]

-Hopefully, we’ll add another play for the fall (this is Southern California, and we’ve got performance-quality weather nearly year-round) and two more for the summer of ’22.
+Hopefully, we’ll add another play or two for the summer of ’22.

 Ambitious?
 Yeah.
 But if you’re going to dream, why not dream really big?